cian-gmit-da2020/PandS-Project/README.md

 The pandas describe() method is used on each of the DataFrames to calculate general descriptive statistics for the given data.
 This includes count, minimum and maximum values, mean, standard deviation and 25th, 50th and 75th percentiles [12].

 A file object **f** is created using a **with open** code block.
 The block opens a file *[summary.txt](https://github.com/cian-gmit-da2020/PandS-Project/blob/master/summary.txt)* in write mode.
-Using a file object in this way ensures the file is closed when you are finished writing to it[13].
+Using a file object in this way ensures the file is closed when you are finished writing to it[13]. <pre><code>with open("summary.txt", "w+") as f:</code></pre>
 The summary statistics generated earlier are then written to the file along with some headings and with added newline characters to separate the different data.

 # 5. Calling makehist()